About the REST API

 }

-These links contain pre-defined parameters to make pagination easy, which are a combination of:
+These links contain pre-defined parameters to make pagination easy.
+These parameters are a combination of:

-• starting_after: an opaque (Snyk internal) blob that tells Snyk the last record you've seen and that you want records after this one
+• starting_after: an opaque (Snyk internal) blob that tells Snyk the last record you have seen and that you want records after this last one

-• ending_before: an opaque (Snyk internal) blob that tells Snyk the first record you've seen and that you want records before this one
+• ending_before: an opaque (Snyk internal) blob that tells Snyk the first record you have seen and that you want records before this first one

 • limit: the number of records per page